learn-the-web/topics/screen-sizes-cheat-sheet/index.md

   - title: 'Screen sizes'
     items:
       - name: '![](screen-sizes.png)'
+      - name: ''
         details:
-          - '*Sample of many screen sizes.*'
+          - '*Small sample of the many screen sizes.*'
-          - 'Ranging in size from 320 × 240 – 5120 × 2880 (5K)—or higher.'
+          - 'Ranging in size from 320 × 240 – 5120 × 2880 (5K).'
-          - 'It’s sometimes easier to simplify the sizes into classifications.'
+          - 'It’s easier to simplify the sizes into classifications.'

 ---